Viasil Reviews: The natural performance enhancer for you?

 Bluechew

-Bluechew delivers its product in a novel chewable tablet instead of a pill you have to take with water.
-You can order sildenafil, tadalafil, or vardenafil through their system for some of the lowest prices around.
-We typically advise men to start here for both the low cost and the convenience of the tablets.
+Bluechew delivers its products in a chewable tablet form instead of a pill you have to take with water.
+You can order sildenafil, tadalafil, or vardenafil through its system for some of the lowest prices around.
+We typically advise men to start with Bluechew for both the low cost and the convenience of the tablets.
+Innerbody readers also get a free trial, making it an even better opportunity.

 Hims

-Hims is the only provider among our top picks to offer Stendra, and the pricing is pretty favorable.
-Compared to sildenafil and tadalafil (both of which Hims carries), it does seem expensive.
-Because Hims also offers treatment for hair loss, premature ejaculation, and more, it could prove a one-stop-shop for many men.
+Hims is the only provider among our top picks to offer Stendra, an alternative to Viagra.
+The pricing is pretty favorable, though it’s still pricier than sildenafil and tadalafil (both of which Hims carries).
+Men interested in daily tadalafil will find the best prices around from Hims, for both the traditional tablet and the chewable form.
+Also, because Hims also offers treatment for hair loss, premature ejaculation, and more, it could prove a one-stop-shop for many men.

 Roman

 Roman is a lot like Hims in that the company provides multiple men’s health services.
-Its ED medication costs tend to be just a hair higher than Hims’, but we recommend Roman as a place to go if you suspect your sexual health issues stem from low testosterone.
-Roman offers a two-part testosterone test and ongoing prescription treatment and retesting if you need it.
+Its prices for ED medications tend to be just a hair higher.
+Still, we recommend Roman if you suspect your sexual health issues stem from low testosterone, as the company also offers a well-formulated testosterone supplement.

 Rugiet

-Rugiet Ready is a rare combination product containing sildenafil, tadalafil, and apomorphine.
-There is evidence to suggest a sildenafil/tadalafil combination might be more effective than either in isolation, but the inclusion of apomorphine is something of a wild card.
+Rugiet Ready is a rare combination product containing sildenafil, tadalafil, and apomorphine, an uncommon but viable ED treatment.
+There’s evidence to suggest a sildenafil/tadalafil combination might be more effective than either in isolation, but the inclusion of apomorphine is something of a wild card.
 Like Bluechew, Rugiet delivers its medications in a novel format, specifically as a sublingual lozenge.

 Penis pumps

-Penis pumps aren’t something we would typically recommend to a man who’s just begun to experience ED issues and doesn’t know where to turn.
+Typically, penis pumps aren’t something we’d recommend to a man who’s just begun to experience ED issues and doesn’t know where to turn.
 But if you genuinely want to avoid prescription drugs and don’t like your odds with less-tested supplements, pumps might be a good option.
 They’re also a common starting point for men who have lost size or function in the penis after a radical prostatectomy.

-That last point doesn’t mean that penis pumps can make your penis larger.
-Men who undergo radical prostatectomies sometimes have their penises recede into their bodies somewhat.
+That last point doesn’t mean a penis pump can make your penis larger.
+Men who undergo radical prostatectomies sometimes have their penises recede somewhat into their bodies.
 It’s a disconcerting phenomenon, but studies into penis pump efficacy have shown a tendency for the therapy to return such men’s penises to normal size and function.

 Still, penis pumps serve a particular niche, and they serve it well.
-Our complete guide gets into the nuances of a handful of models, but the most commonly recommended brand throughout our piece is Bathmate.
+Our complete guide gets into the nuances of a handful of models.
+The most commonly recommended brand throughout our piece is Bathmate.
 Bathmate pumps can be used with or without water, and they boast some of the best build quality around.

 Sources